-Condition the battery when a Condition Battery A or Condition Battery B message is shown on the monitor screen.
+Condition the battery when a Condition monitor battery message is shown on the monitor screen.
 The condition cycle recalibrates the electronic fuel gauge.

 Condition the battery by fully discharging and recharging the battery twice according to the following procedure:

 NOTE: The patient monitor must be in a discharged state during battery conditioning.
 Disconnect any acquisition modules from the patient monitor if connected.